Miami Marlins postpone trip home amid fear of virus outbreak

 Miami catcher Jorge Alfaro went on the injured list hours before the season opener Friday at Philadelphia.
 The Marlins didn’t give a reason but said they expected Alfaro to return this season.

+Right-hander Robert Dugger said he learned at 8:30 a.m. that he would filling in for Urena.
+Dugger said the Marlins are braced for the uncertainty that comes with trying to hold a season during a pandemic.

+“There's nothing we can really do,” he said.
+“It's out of our control.
+We just do the best we can with the masks and social distancing and all that, and hope for the best.”

-The Atlanta Braves have been without their top two catchers, Tyler Flowers and Travis d’Arnaud, after both players showed symptoms of the coronavirus.
-The Marlins played exhibition games at Atlanta on Tuesday and Wednesday.
+The Marlins played exhibition games at Atlanta on Tuesday and Wednesday against the Braves, who have since been without their top two catchers, Tyler Flowers and Travis d’Arnaud, after both players showed symptoms of the coronavirus.

+Mattingly declined to say whether he thought the Marlins' health issues were related to the Atlanta stop.
+But he said he'll be happy to return to Miami, even though it's a hot spot for the pandemic.

+“It feels safer in Miami than anywhere,” Mattingly said.
+“You feel safe at the ballpark; I feel safe with my surroundings going home.
+It’s a lot scarier on the road.”

 Follow Steven Wine on Twitter: https://twitter.com/Steve_Wine